MetaSys-LISBP/PhysioFit/docs/models.rst

         return sol.y.T

-As we can see, the solver needs a calculate derivative function to be passed in as an argument.
-This function is thus created within the body of the simulate function, before it's use in the solver.
+As we can see, the function *calculate_derivative* returns the derivatives of each metabolite concentration and is used by an ODEs solver that performs the simulations.
+This function is thus created within the body of the simulate function, before being called by the solver.
 More information on the mathematics behind this implementation can be found :ref:`here <default_dynamic_models>`.

-Adding the model to the GUI
+Testing the model
 ---------------------------

-One a model has been designed, it is time to test it out in the GUI.
-To integrate your model into the GUI, it is as simple as copying the .py file and pasting it in your installation "models" folder.
+One a model has been designed, it is time to test it!
+To integrate your model into the GUI, just copy the .py file in the folder 'models' of PhysioFit.
 You can get the path towards the models folder by opening a python kernel in your dedicated environment and initializing an IoHandler ::

     from physiofit.base.io import IoHandler